Contact Us

 Selective plant breeding techniques are used to produce new varieties of foodstuffs, taking the desired characteristics from crops and artificially creating the strongest next generation.
 Over time this improves the genetic characteristics of the crop, though it can take a decade or more to yield a single variety and see the positive effects.

-Improving agronomic practices involves utilising nutrient rich fertilisers or soil amendments to concentrate particular minerals in plants.
-This supplements the natural soils and acts as best management practises for optimum crop growth.
+Improving agronomic practices involves utilising nutrient rich fertilizers or soil amendments to concentrate particular minerals in plants.
+This supplements the natural soils and acts as best management practices for optimum crop growth.

 Modern biotechnology involves genetically modifying a crop to increase its nutritional contents.
 Biofortified crops are scientifically shown to reduce micronutrient deficiency and significantly improve health if consumed regularly.
 The bonus is that farmers are keen to grow these crops because people love to eat foods that will benefit them.